Jacob4649/Catan/README.md

 # Catan
-My catan summative from grade 12 computer science
+My catan summative from grade 12 computer science.

+A game of Settlers of Catan.